mrout94/Cassava-Leaf-Disease-Classification/README.md

 ## Model Selection:-
 Most of the top ranking submissions used an ensemle of different models to get better scores.
 But for me that approach might not work in real-life because it will introduce extra latency.
+And my goal from all these competitions is to gain practical experience that can be used in real life.
 So I decided to use a single model for submission and trying to optimize it's score.

 The models I tried and their scores are compiled below:
 | Model | Score (LB) |
 | --- | ----------- |
 | Resnet50 | 0.78 |